zhenyu92/ML_Logistic_Regression_Cancer_Classification/README.md

-# A study on Cancer Classification using Logistic Regression.
+# A study on Cancer Classification using Support Vector Machine (SVM).
 This project is a part of the learning milestone of a Udemy course delivered by [SuperDataScience Team](https://www.udemy.com/machine-learning-classification/).

 ### Author